dotnet/machinelearning/docs/code/MlNetCookBook.md

 // Create the loader: define the data columns and where to find them in the text file. var loader = mlContext.Data.CreateTextLoader(new[] {
-        // A boolean column depicting the 'label'. new TextLoader.Column("IsOver50K", DataKind.BL, 0),
+        // A boolean column depicting the 'label'. new TextLoader.Column("Label", DataKind.Boolean, 0),
         // Three text columns.
-        new TextLoader.Column("Workclass", DataKind.TX, 1),
+        new TextLoader.Column("Workclass", DataKind.String, 1),
-        new TextLoader.Column("Education", DataKind.TX, 2),
+        new TextLoader.Column("Education", DataKind.String, 2),
-        new TextLoader.Column("MaritalStatus", DataKind.TX, 3)
+        new TextLoader.Column("MaritalStatus", DataKind.String, 3)
     },
     // First line of the file is a header, not a data row.
     hasHeader: true
 );

-// Now load the file (remember though, loaders are lazy, so the actual loading will happen when the data is accessed). var data = loader.Load(dataPath);
+// Now load the file (remember though, loaders are lazy, so the actual loading will happen when the data
+// is accessed).
+var data = loader.Load(dataPath);
 ```